cmutter79/cmutter79.github.io/README.md

 ### Using RubyGems

-When installing the theme using RubyGems, demo images, posts, and pages are not included.
+When installing the posts, and pages are not included.
 Follow the instructions below for complete setup.

 1. (Optional) Create a new Jekyll site: `jekyll new my-site`
 2. Replace the current theme in your `Gemfile` with `gem "jekyll-theme-clean-blog"`.